echaya/plugged/plugged/snacks.nvim/docs/indent.md

-    underline = false, -- underline the start of the scope only_current = false, -- only show scope in the current window hl = "SnacksIndentScope", ---@type string|string[] hl group for scopes }, blank = {
+    underline = false, -- underline the start of the scope only_current = false, -- only show scope in the current window hl = "SnacksIndentScope", ---@type string|string[] hl group for scopes }, chunk = {
+    -- when enabled, scopes will be rendered as chunks, except for the -- top-level scope which will be rendered as a scope. enabled = false,
+    -- only show chunk scopes in the current window only_current = false,
+    hl = "SnacksIndentChunk", ---@type string|string[] hl group for chunk scopes char = {
+      corner_top = "┌",
+      corner_bottom = "└",
+      -- corner_top = "╭",
+      -- corner_bottom = "╰",
+      horizontal = "─",
+      vertical = "│",
+      arrow = ">",
+    },
+  },
+  blank = {
     char = " ",